Research / Strategy

 Donors wanted to be able to donate smaller quantities of food and know when the donations would be picked up.

-Diners wanted to able to access available food through their local nonprofit agencies and know when, where and what kind of food would be available.
+Diners wanted to be able to access food through their local nonprofit agencies and know when, where, and what kind of food would be available.

 Second Harvest would be the platform owner overseeing the donors, drivers, and non-profit agencies.